NVIDIA DOCA Installation Guide for Linux

 Uninstalling Software from Host

-If an older DOCA software version is installed on your host, make sure to uninstall it before proceeding with the installation of the new version:
+If an older DOCA (or MLNX_OFED) software version is installed on your host, make sure to uninstall it before proceeding with the installation of the new version:

 OS